-- During intake, do residents receive information explaining: The agency's zero-tolerance policy regarding sexual abuse and sexual harassment? ⊠ Yes □ No - During intake, do residents receive information explaining: How to report incidents or suspicions of sexual abuse or sexual harassment? ⊠ Yes □ No - During intake, do residents receive information explaining: Their rights to be free from sexual abuse and sexual harassment? ⊠ Yes □ No - During intake, do residents receive information explaining: Their rights to be free from retaliation for reporting such incidents? ⊠ Yes □ No - During intake, do residents receive information regarding agency policies and procedures for responding to such incidents? ⊠ Yes □ No
+- During intake, do residents receive information explaining: The agency's zero-tolerance policy regarding sexual abuse and sexual harassment? ⊠ Yes □ No - During intake, do residents receive information explaining: How to report incidents or suspicions of sexual abuse or sexual harassment? ⊠ Yes □ No

+Does the agency provide refresher information whenever a resident is transferred to a different facility? ⊠ Yes □ No

-- Does the agency provide resident education in formats accessible to all residents, including those who: Are limited English proficient? ⊠ Yes □ No - Does the agency provide resident education in formats accessible to all residents, including those who: Are deaf? ⊠ Yes □ No - Does the agency provide resident education in formats accessible to all residents, including those who: Are visually impaired? ⊠ Yes □ No - Does the agency provide resident education in formats accessible to all residents, including those who: Are otherwise disabled? ⊠ Yes □ No - Does the agency provide resident education in formats accessible to all residents, including those who: Have limited reading skills? ⊠ Yes □ No
+- Does the agency provide resident education in formats accessible to all residents, including those who: Are limited English proficient? ⊠ Yes □ No - Does the agency provide resident education in formats accessible to all residents, including those who: Are deaf? ⊠ Yes □ No - Does the agency provide resident education in formats accessible to all residents, including those who: Are visually impaired? ⊠ Yes □ No

-Does the agency maintain documentation of resident participation in these education sessions? ☑ Yes □ No
+Does the agency maintain documentation of resident participation in these education sessions? ⊠ Yes □ No